openhealthcare/opal/doc/docs/reference/episode_categories.md

 This is the template used within the [Patient Detail View](../guides/patient_detail_views.md) to display information about episodes of this category.

-#### EpisodeCategory.start

-Returns the Start date of this episode type.

-#### EpisodeCategory.stop

-Returns the Stop date of this episode type

 ## InpatientEpisode

 This is the default EpisodeCategory imlpementation - applications started with Opal's scaffolding